Skip to content

 Creator economy experts · $50M+ total creator revenue

 Most creators spend hours perfecting their content and seconds on pricing.
-That’s backwards — and it’s costing them thousands every single month.
-Here’s what nobody tells you when you start: your price is not just a number.
+That’s backwards — and it costs them thousands every month.
+Here’s what nobody tells you at the start: your price is not just a number.
 It’s a signal.
 It communicates your value, attracts a specific type of subscriber, and directly determines your revenue ceiling.

-Only by understanding the psychology and math behind pricing can you unlock the revenue your content actually deserves.
-At Aruna Talent, managing 60+ creators generating eight figures per year in combined revenue, pricing strategy is one of the first levers we optimize — because it produces results immediately, without requiring a single additional subscriber.
+At Aruna Talent — managing 60+ creators generating eight figures a year — pricing strategy is one of the first levers we optimize, because it produces results immediately, without requiring a single additional subscriber.

 Understanding OnlyFans Pricing Fundamentals